SolayMane/BTKCourse/README.md

 ````bash
 blobtools view --remote Deconta_asm/
 ````
-2. Open your browser and go the URL indicated in the previous command (e.g http://localhost:8001/view/Deconta_asm)
+2. Open your browser and go to the URL indicated in the previous command (e.g http://localhost:8001/view/Deconta_asm)